Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 For the matching relations in the 3d~approach, we compare three different approximations: LO matching, one-loop matching and NLO matching; see Fig.~\ref{fig:matching}.
 The LO and NLO approximations are both consistent truncations of the perturbative series in powers of $g^2$, and as such are gauge invariant \footnote{ Excepting the caveat regarding the incomplete basis of operators in our truncation of the SMEFT, discussed in Sec.~\ref{sec:gauge_dependence} and Appendix~\ref{sec:matching-relations}. }.
 The LO approximation consists of one-loop matching of masses, and tree-level matching of couplings.
-The NLO approximation consists of two-loop matching of masses, and one-loop matching of couplings, and this is what we utilise elsewhere in the paper.
+In this we include the LO effects of both the hard~$\mc{O}(g^2)$ and the soft~$\mc{O}(g^3)$ scales, and hence the calculation is accurate to $\mc{O}(g^3)$ but contains nothing at $\mc{O}(g^4)$.
+The NLO approximation is accurate to $\mc{O}(g^4)$ and consists of two-loop matching of masses, and one-loop matching of couplings, and this is what we utilise elsewhere in the paper.
 As argued in Ref.~\cite{Kajantie:1995dw}, the LO approximation is not expected to be quantitatively accurate as fractional corrections to observables from NLO corrections are $\mc{O}(1)$.
 One must carry out NLO matching for higher order corrections to observables to be perturbatively suppressed.
 In between the LO and NLO approximations lies the full one-loop approximation.
-This constitutes an incomplete calculation at any order in $g^{2}$, and consequently is not gauge invariant (e.g. Eq.~\eqref{eq:phi:2pt:1l:1d}), just like the 4d~approach.
+This constitutes an incomplete calculation at any order in $g$, and consequently is not gauge invariant (e.g. Eq.~\eqref{eq:phi:2pt:1l:1d}), just like the 4d~approach.
 For example, similarly to the 4d~approach discussed in Sec.~\ref{sec:higher_order_resummation}, a full one-loop matching includes some $\mc{O}(g^4)$ corrections to the effective potential, but misses others.
 However it is simpler than the full NLO matching and includes logarithms which cancel the running of couplings (but not masses); see Refs.~\cite{Laine:1998wi,Laine:2000rm,Laine:2012jy,Brauner:2016fla}.

 The results for the SMEFT shown in Fig.~\ref{fig:matching} inspire some confidence in the NLO matching relations which we have utilised.
 For $\Tc$ and $\Tp$, as one progresses from lower to higher order approximations, from LO to 1-loop and then NLO, the scale dependence bands shrink from $\sim 20-50\%$ to $\sim 10\%$ to $\sim 2\%$, while the centre of the bands, at the optimal scale $\bmu=2.2T$, change relatively little.
 This suggests good convergence as one increases the order of the approximation for the matching relations.
 It also shows the importance of higher order corrections for reducing unphysical scale dependence.
 For $\alpha$ and $\beta/H$, while the results at the optimal scale show good convergence, the LO approximation appears to break down at small $M$ and $\bmu=T/2$.
 Nevertheless, that the NLO scale dependence bands lie entirely within the 1-loop bands still suggests relatively good convergence.
 We can naively estimate the size of the unknown NNLO corrections to $\Tc$ as $(1-{\rm LO/NLO})^2\sim (10\%)^2\sim 1\%$, with all quantities evaluated at the optimal scale.
 For $\Tp$ this estimate for the NNLO corrections is $\sim 1-4\%$, for $\beta/H$ it is $\sim 4-15\%$ and for $\alpha$ it is $\sim 10-50\%$.
 These values naively estimate NNLO corrections to the matching relations to result in $\Delta\Omega/\Omega=\mc{O}(10^{0}-10^1)$, with the larger uncertainties at smaller $M$.
 This estimate is supported by its agreement with the magnitude of the scale uncertainty of the NLO result.